-In verse five, the KJV says that love thinketh (which, translated into English, means “thinks") no evil.
+In verse five, the KJV says that love thinketh (Old English for "thinks") no evil.
 The NIV, instead, says that love keeps no record of wrongs.
-Perhaps in ancient times, when the KJV came out, to “think evil” was a colloquial expression meaning “to keep record of wrongs”.
-I don’t know.
-I wasn’t alive then, and I am too lazy to research it right now.
-But to the modern mind--by which I refer to my own mind, as I can not speak for other minds--to think evil means a lot more than just keeping account of wrongs done to us.
-When one is planning to rob a bank, they might be said to be “thinking evil”, and this has nothing to do with keeping record of wrongs.
+Perhaps back when the KJV came out, to “think evil” was a colloquial expression meaning “to keep record of wrongs”.
+I don’t know; I wasn’t alive then.
+But to the contemporary mind, to think evil could mean a lot more than merely holding a grudge.
+When one plans to rob a bank, they might be said to be “thinking evil”—and this has nothing to do with keeping record of wrongs.

 So which translation is more true to the original Greek?
-I have to cast my vote with the NIV.
+I have to cast my vote for the NIV.
 The Greek says, “οὐ λογίζεται τὸ κακόν” (ou logizetai to kakon).
-Literally, this means, “does not take account of/reckon/calculate the bad”.
-Don’t be thrown off by the use of the definite article “the” before “bad”.
-Greek’s use of a definite article often carries far less specificity than in English.
-Usually, when the New Testament refers to God in Greek, it literally says, “the God”, although it is referring to (from a New Testament perspective) the only God there is.
+Literally, this means, “does not take account of/reckon/calculate the bad."
+Don’t be thrown off by the use of the definite article “the” before “bad."
+The Greek use of a definite article often carries far less specificity than in English.
+Usually, when the New Testament refers to God in Greek, it literally says, “the God," although it is referring to (from a New Testament perspective) the only God there is.
 In English, we might refer to “Truth” as a sort of abstract ideal or good.
-For example, we might say, “That man is a lover of Truth”.
-Greek, trying to say the same thing, would not omit the definite article “the” before “truth”, although referring to an abstract ideal.
+For example, we might say, “That man is a lover of Truth."
+Greeks, trying to say the same thing, would not omit the definite article “the” before “truth," even if they are referring to an abstract ideal.

-So a more appropriate translation in English would be, “love does not take account of/calculate/reckon bad”.
-“Bad”, here, can refer to badness or evil in general.
+So a more appropriate translation in English would be, “love does not take account of/calculate/reckon bad"—"bad”, here, can refer to badness or evil in general.
 But it can also refer to a wrong or injury done to a person.
 I think that here, it clearly means the latter.
 This is because “λογίζεται” (logizetai) means “to take account of, to make a record of, to calculate, to count.”
-To me, this makes little sense if we are speaking of “evil” in a general sense.
+This makes little sense to me if we are speaking of “evil” in a general sense.

 Love rejoices with the truth (verse 6).
 For me, “truth” may be the only concept that even approaches “love” in its beauty and grandeur.
 In Greek, the word is even more beautiful: ἀληθεία (aletheia, pronounced “ah-leh-THAY-ah”).
-It is built from the noun “lethos”, which means “a forgetting”, and the prefix “a-”, which denotes a lack or absence (so it essentially converts whatever it precedes into its opposite).
-Thus, in one sense, “truth” means “that which is not forgotten”.
-To exhume yet a deeper meaning, we may consider that “lethos” comes from the verb “lanthano”, which means “to go unnoticed or unseen”.
+It is built from the noun “lethos”, which means “a forgetting," and the prefix “a-," which denotes a lack or absence.
+Thus, in one sense, “truth” means “that which is not forgotten.”
+To exhume yet a deeper meaning, we may consider that “lethos” comes from the verb “lanthano," which means “to go unnoticed or unseen.”
 Thus, since the prefix “a-” would reverse this concept, truth would be seen to mean something which is noticed.

 Truth, as it stands alone, is something obvious.
 It cannot go unnoticed.
 It will never remain forgotten.
 It may be covered or warped in various ways, but in the end, truth is reality itself.
 As such, it is all there really is.
 Error and deception have no substance of their own.
-They are phantoms, mere parasites which feed on the truth.
-Truth is the One Reality, and so it will be the only thing that is remembered eventually.
+They are phantoms—mere parasites that feed on the truth.
+Truth is the One Reality, and so it will be the only thing that is remembered throughout time.
 Whatever is untrue will one day be forgotten.